-I call this my East-Indian mutton masala.
-It is a wonderful aromatic combination of spices both from the east-Indian bottle masala as well as classic mutton masala recipe.
+I call this coconut mutton curry my East-Indian mutton masala.
+It is a wonderful aromatic combination of spices both from the east-Indian bottle masala as well as classic mutton masala.
 The coconut helps mellow and blend the spices beautifully.

 When I make it for my non-Indian friends I do add a. tad less bottom masala because they can't handle spicy like we desi's do.